 - Don't keep many sweets in the house.
 If they're not around, they won't be tempted by them (and neither will you).

 - Don't use sweets as a bribe or reward.
 Make them a small part of a balanced diet, rather than the big prize after your child has cleaned their plate.

 Many kids snack so much all day that they're not hungry at mealtimes.
 Kids need to eat up to six times a day, including three meals and two or three snacks.
 So how do you keep them full and happy all day while making sure they save room for a healthy dinner?

 Get your child on track by setting a time frame each day for meals and snacks.
 Your child may still skip a meal once in awhile, but if there's a schedule, he'll know when to expect the next meal.
 If your child wants a snack at another time, offer items like fruit, vegetables, yogurt, peanut butter, cereal, or half a sandwich.

 Many young children are picky eaters.
 Choosing when and what they'll eat is how they learn to be independent.
 Most develop healthy eating habits as they get older.
 If you think your child physically has trouble eating, talk with your pediatrician.
 Those cases are rare, and remember, the pickiness is probably just a phase.

-If your child seems to live on nothing but three chicken nuggets a day, you might wonder if he needs a lot more.
-But if he has plenty of energy and is growing at a healthy rate, he's probably OK.
+If your child seems to live on nothing but three chicken nuggets a day, you might wonder if they need a lot more.
+But if they have plenty of energy and is growing at a healthy rate, they are probably OK.
 Still, it's a good idea to talk to your pediatrician.
-If your child isn't growing at the normal rate for his age, you and your pediatrician should look into that.
+If your child isn't growing at the normal rate for their age, you and your pediatrician should look into that.